EnMAP-Box/enmapbox-training/EARSeL2022/Part_II.Working_with_Spectral_Libraries.md

 ## 3. Profile sources and pixel locations

-You may have recognized that, by default, the *Identify* tool selects profiles from top-most raster layer.
+The *Identify* tool selects profiles from top-most raster layer by default.
-This can be change in the *Spectral Profile Sources* panel, which allows you to define:
+The *Spectral Profile Sources* panel allows to change this behaviour and to control:

 * the profile source, i.e. the raster layer to collect profiles from
 * the style how they appear in the profile plot as profile candidate